PatrykBrzostek/RecruitmentTask102021/README.md

 # Python Dev Task - cipher
 ## Comments
 * It's possible to encode every sign, which has a ASCII code.
 * The [cipher.py](cipher.py) file contains my implementation of a cipher algorithm.
 I chosen the RSA algorithm.
 Firstly I convert each sign to its ASCII code, then I encode it using a public key and finally join all encoded signs to one string.
-I decided to encode each sign separately, because my implementation fails, when I try to encode a really big integers.
+I decided to encode each sign separately, because my implementation fails, when I try to encode really big integers.
 The decoding proceeds in reverse order using a private key.
 * The [tests.py](tests.py) file contains a few tests.
 You have to run a local server before you run these tests.
 * I couldn't manage to implement BasicAuth authorization.